 There is a way out, though.
 Consider debt consolidation.
 Many banks and online lending platforms offer debt consolidation loans that can make it easy for you to be debt-free.

 - Not Having a Saving Plan

 It’s unfortunate that we save the money that is left after spending on what we think is important.
-That’s a wrong approach for the simple fact that we will never have enough money to put aside at any given point of time.
-The best way to approach your savings plan is to first put away money in the saving account and then spend it on whatever you need.
+That’s a wrong approach for the simple fact that we will never have enough money to put aside at any given point in time.
+The best way to approach your savings plan is to first put away money in the savings account and then spend it on whatever you need.